 The marketplace for children’s books has shifted positively for self-publishing indies in the last few years.

 As the market expands, digital leads the pack.
-I give a speedy overview of the numbers, the basics to know, and how you can publish a children’s book in three steps with PublishDrive.
+I give an overview of the numbers, the basics to know, and how you can publish a children’s book in three steps with PublishDrive.

 Children’s literature is defined by its genre or the intended age of the reader.
 The age ranges are:

 These books rely on pictures and rhymes printed on hard cardboard.

 Early Picture Books use illustrations to tell the story.

 - Ages 6-8: Picture Books & Easy Readers

 Picture Books have up to 1,000 words and many illustrations that tell the story.

 In this age category, we can also include Easy Readers, which are books with more text than Picture Books, for kids who wish to read on their own.
 Still, the word count is up to 3,500.

 - Ages 8-11: Middle-grade novels